Eyewa/eyewa-go-lib/tracing/README.md

 ## tracing

-This package configures Open Telemetry as the global tracing provider.
-It configures an endpoint to where all traces end up using the `TRACING_EXPORTER_ENDPOINT` env variable.
+This package enables Open Telemetry as the global tracing provider.
+It provides an endpoint where all services using the 'EXPORTER_ENDPOINT' env variable can send their trace payloads to.
 A user of this package is able to view traces on Grafana Tempo once a trace has been exported.

 </br>